sper0054/Weather-Dashboard/README.md

 # Weather-Dashboard
-A application that will display the current weather and 5-day forecast for a city.
+A application that will display the current weather and 5-day forecast for a city using OpenWeather One Call API.

 ## Description
-When you load the page, the current date and time is displayed at the top.
-When you click into a timeblock you can type an task and hit the save button.
-When you refresh the page, the task will still appear.
-As time ticks away, the past hours will turn grey, the current hour will be red, and future hours will be green.
+When you type in a city name and click the search button, the current weather and five day forecase for the city will be displayed.
+The weather information included is: weather icon, temperature, wind, humididty, and current UV index.
+The UV index will be color coded green-favorable, yellow-moderate, red-severe.
+The cities searched will be saved and displayed as buttons on the left side of the page to return to if needed.

 ## Built With
 * HTML